IsacKun220/com1001/FAQ.md

 ### I can't see the changes I made to my Sinatra application.

-You have to stop (go to the terminal window and press "control" and "c") and then restart the webserver (triggered by the `sinatra` command you used to start your application) each time you change any Ruby code in it (an exception is `.erb` files, changes for which can be seen without stopping and restarting).
+You have to stop (go to the terminal window and press "control" and "c") and then restart the web server (triggered by the `sinatra` command you used to start your application) each time you change any Ruby code in it (an exception is `.erb` files, changes for which can be seen without stopping and restarting).